-Example 76.
-Consider the data in fig(17.1), in which we plot the number of chirps c per second for crickets, versus the temperature t in degrees Fahrenheit.
-A biologist believes that there is a simple relation between the number of chirps and the temperature of the form where she needs to determine the parameters a and b.
+Figure 17.1: Data from crickets - the number of chirps per second, versus the temperature in Fahrenheit where she needs to determine the parameters a and b.
 For the cricket data, the fit is plotted in fig(17.2a).
 For comparison we plot the fit from the PCA, fig(17.2b), which minimises the sum of the squared orthogonal projections from the data to the line.
 In this case there is little numerical difference between the two fits.